CountZES: Counting via Zero-Shot Exemplar Selection

 Current ZOC methods fall into three main streams.
 (1) Image–text interaction–based methods leverage vision–language models (VLMs) to align text and image embeddings for density regression.
 While scalable to unseen classes, they often fail to capture fine-grained visual details, especially for atypical objects~\citep{jiang2023clip}.
-(2) Class-relevant exemplar selection discover visual patches that align with the target class by comparing arbitrarily sampled regions with class prototypes~\citep{xu2023zero}, but random patch sampling often produces partial or noisy exemplars.
+(2) Class-relevant exemplar selection discover visual patches that align with the target class by comparing arbitrarily sampled regions with class prototypes~\citep{xu2023zero}, but random sampling often produces partial or noisy exemplars.
 (3) To overcome this, detection-driven exemplar selection employs open-vocabulary detectors (OVD) to propose text-conditioned boxes as candidate exemplars.
 However, OVDs often fail to provide clean single-instance exemplars, especially in dense scenes.
 For example, VA-Count~\cite{zhu2024zero} employs GroundingDINO~\cite{liu2024grounding} to extract candidate exemplars and then uses a binary filter to verify single-object instances.
-However, this pipeline struggles when GroundingDINO provides few or no single-instance boxes.
-As shown in Fig.~\ref{fig:intro}(a), for the class \textit{'apple'}, only a handful of valid single-instance boxes are detected, leading to an extremely limited exemplar pool.
-Conversely, for the category \textit{'legos'}, it predicts only one large box encompassing all instances.
-This dependence on the detector's initial proposals creates a single point of failure that propagates through the counting pipeline.
-Furthermore, Fig.~\ref{fig:intro}(b) illustrates that counting accuracy is highly sensitive to exemplar choice, rendering exemplar selection as a critical bottleneck.
-These limitations underscore the need for a principled exemplar selection strategy for ZOC.
+However, this pipeline struggles when GroundingDINO provides few or no single-instance boxes, Fig.~\ref{fig:teaser}(a).
+Furthermore, counting is sensitive to exemplar choice and randomly selected exemplars are often insufficiently representative of the target instances, leading to underestimated object counts, Fig.~\ref{fig:teaser}(b).